aleksati/the-sun-right-now-screensaver/README.md

 # Usage

-Com on port localhost ports 8001 and 8000
+Com on port localhost ports 8001 and 8000.

+I had issues with the Electron isDev feature.
+It should tell me when the app is running in dev or production is main.js. process doesnt work beacuse the Electron main.js runs before that.
+Apparantly.

 ## Dev
 First: